hientrung/dart-observable/README.md

 - least: combine and check all validators but it stopped at the first invalid
 - not: negative a validator

-Observable has a property **isValid**, it's an observable value of validation staus, and it also has features:
+Observable has a property **isValid**, it's an observable value of validation status, and it also has features:
-- condition: used to check something before excute validate
+- condition: used to check something before execute validate
 - message: custom message, default message, support for localize
 - And easy way to custom or extends new validation